Apoorva Sagodharargal (1989 film): Plot

-Raja goes to Janaki's house to reconcile, with the inspector following him covertly.
-While Raja is talking to her, Appu tricks Satyamoorthy into killing himself with a circus handgun that shoots backwards.
-Appu escapes, but Raja and Janaki enter Satyamoorthy's room, having heard the gunshot a few moments before the inspector arrived.
-Janaki faints when she sees her father dead, and the inspector now believes that Raja shot Satyamoorthy.
+Raja goes to Janaki's house to reconcile with her, and the inspector covertly follows him.
+While Raja is talking to Janaki, Appu tricks Satyamoorthy into killing himself with a circus handgun that shoots backwards.
+Appu escapes, but Raja and Janaki enter Satyamoorthy's room, having heard the gunshot moments before the inspector arrives.
+Janaki faints when she sees her father dead, and the inspector believes that Raja shot Satyamoorthy.
 Raja escapes and becomes a fugitive.
-When he is spotted in a market, Raja takes a woman hostage and threatens to kill her, not knowing that the woman is his mother Kaveri.
+When he is spotted in a market, Raja takes a woman hostage and threatens to kill her, not knowing that the woman is his mother, Kaveri.
 When the crowd backs down, he releases Kaveri and flees.
-Kaveri realises that Raja is her first son and seeks out Muniyamma.
-Together they realise that the murders were committed by Appu, and that Raja has been mistaken for Appu, who overhears their conversation.
+Kaveri realises that Raja is her other son and seeks out Muniyamma.
+Together, they realise that the murders were committed by Appu, and that Raja has been mistaken for Appu, who overhears their conversation.

-Dharmaraj believes that it is Raja avenging his father's death and that he is the next target.
+Dharmaraj believes Raja is avenging his father's death and that he is the next target.
 He is shocked to see Kaveri, whom he believed to be dead.
 Nonetheless, he kidnaps both Muniyamma and Kaveri, and threatens to kill them unless Raja surrenders to him.
 Appu escapes, helps Raja evade the police, and tells him everything.
-They team up and go to the circus where the women are held captive.
-In the ensuing battle, Appu and Raja overpower Dharmaraj's henchmen and Dharmaraj ends up hanging by a rope.
-With Kaveri's silent approval, Appu shoots the rope, causing Dharmaraj to fall and be eaten by circus lions.
+They team up and go to the circus, where the women are held captive.
+In the ensuing battle, Appu and Raja overpower Dharmaraj's henchmen, and Dharmaraj ends up hanging by a rope.
+With Kaveri's silent approval, Appu shoots the rope, causing Dharmaraj to fall and be mauled by circus lions.
 Appu surrenders to the police, while Raja and Janaki reunite.